Thoughtful, consistent interface content is a core element of a well-designed user experience.

 People use Shopify to get things done.
 Content should be written and structured to help merchants understand and take the most important actions.

-- Calls to action on buttons and links should start with a strong verb that describes the action the merchant will take when they click.
+- Calls to action on buttons and links should start with a strong verb that describes the action merchants will take when they click.

 - Break down complicated tasks into steps that help merchants focus on one thing at a time.